 We are excited to work with all people who can benefit from our programs regardless of race, color, creed or socioeconomic status.

 We strongly believe that challenges do not discriminate and as such, the resulting problems and difficulties do not discriminate when it comes to whose doorstep on which to land!
-When we fail to join forces and address issues that plague mankind, society and humanity ends up suffering a deterioration of its social, economic and moral structure.
+When we fail to join forces and address issues that plague mankind, society and humanity end up suffering a deterioration of their social, economic and moral structure.

 Your Time for Creative Empowerment is a nonprofit corporation that educates and empowers children, adolescents and parents of both secular and faith-based communities in the Long Island area, through the use of art, fashion and culture as mechanisms to improve interpersonal relationships; to avoid pitfalls that are unique to life in the 21st Century; and to specifically identify and effectively develop healthy problem-solving, enhance personal development and increase cultural sensitivity.